-The review of the TEWI colloquium of Lucia D’Acunto from June 24, 2020 comprises the slides (below):
+The review of the TEWI colloquium of Lucia D’Acunto from June 24, 2020 comprises the video and slides (below):

 Abstract: In this talk, I will present the recent advancements on 5G for what concerns support for “the media vertical sector”, i.e., use cases involving the transmission of audiovisual content.
 I will begin by introducing the research that TNO has conducted on this topic in the past few years, starting with the H2020 TRIANGLE project, were we first adapted network orchestration to “communicate” with media orchestration components, such as a DASH Aware Network Element (DANE).
 Then, I will explain how we created media-specific 5G slices in the context of the H2020 5GINFIRE project, and what benefits media service providers can expect.
 I will further discuss about the advantages that edge computing offers to video production, based on our results from the H2020 FLAME project.
 Finally, I will give an overview of the standardization activities around this topic.
 I will conclude my talk with an outlook on future developments and offer some reflections on what researchers, telecom operators and service providers can expect.